 Folk Canvas

-Summary: In-browser declarative programming; spreadsheets and spreadsheet like interactions with page elements including text and graphics; transclusion, cross-linking within the page, etc.
+Summary: Folk Canvas has in-browser declarative programming; spreadsheets and spreadsheet like interactions with page elements including text and graphics; transclusion, cross-linking within the page, etc. It allows “wires” between page elements to have functional expressions on them declaring some dependency.

 Lead: Chris Shank and Orion Reed